We run the company through devolved route businesses that understand how to meet customers’ needs.

 Putting passengers first

-14 routes will be supported by five Network Rail regions, each led by a managing director.
-These will be Eastern, North West & Central, Scotland' Railway, Southern and Wales & Western.
+We’ve created 14 routes which are supported by five Network Rail regions, each led by a managing director.
+The five Network Rail regions are Eastern, North West & Central, Scotland's Railway, Southern and Wales & Western.
+These five regions were formed in June 2019 and have the budget and capability to take on more responsibility from other parts of the business.

 Our targets and priorities are now agreed jointly with train operators, meaning performance incentives for all of Network Rail’s staff are aligned to the needs of customers.